emqx/neuron-docs/en_US/sdk/sdk_based-driver-development.md

     }
 }
 ```
-The  value of **type** in the plugin configuration file is described as follows:
+The  value of **tag_regex.type** in the plugin configuration file is described as follows:

 * INT8   = 1
 * UINT8  = 2